github/docs/content/code-security/dependabot/ecosystems-supported-by-dependabot/dependency-graph-supported-package-ecosystems.md

 ## Package ecosystems supported via dependency submission actions

-You can use the {% data variables.dependency-submission-api.name %} to add dependencies from the package manager or ecosystem of your choice to the dependency graph, even if the ecosystem is not in the supported ecosystem list above. {% data reusables.dependency-graph.dependency-submission-API-short %} For more information on the {% data variables.dependency-submission-api.name %}, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api)."
+> [!NOTE] _Any_ package ecosystem can be supported if you use the {% data variables.dependency-submission-api.name %} to add dependencies from the package manager or ecosystem of your choice to the dependency graph, even if the ecosystem is not in the supported ecosystem list above.
 Dependency information from these discovered and submitted dependencies will, in turn, flow into {% data variables.product.prodname_dependabot_updates %} and {% data variables.product.prodname_dependabot_alerts %}.

+{% data reusables.dependency-graph.dependency-submission-API-short %} For more information on the {% data variables.dependency-submission-api.name %}, see "[AUTOTITLE](/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api)."

 >[!NOTE] You will only get {% data variables.product.prodname_dependabot_alerts %} for dependencies that are from one of the [supported ecosystems](https://github.com/github/advisory-database#supported-ecosystems) of the {% data variables.product.prodname_advisory_database %}.